rudynicolop/FFPL-fork/README.md

 git clone https://gitlab.inf.ethz.ch/public-plf/ffpl-2023.git
 ```

+To install `git`:
-On Linux, `git` should be easy to install via your package manager.
+- On Linux, `git` should be easy to install via your package manager.
-On macOS, `git` should come pre-installed and can be activated with `git version`.
+- On macOS, `git` should come pre-installed and can be activated with `git version`.
-On Windows, you can install [Git for Windows](https://gitforwindows.org/).
+- On Windows, you can install [Git for Windows](https://gitforwindows.org/).

 Ideally you will never change one of the files we provide;
 instead, you can make a copy and put your answers to the exercises (and your own experiments) there.